HTTP-RPC/Kilo/README.md

         System.out.println(result); // Prints "Hello, World!"
     });

+In either case, the operation would return the string "Hello, World!".

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.
 For examples and additional information, please see [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 # Contents